 - Eat Less

-- Crimson snapper is a tropical species caught in QLD and NT.
+- Crimson snapper is a tropical fish species caught in QLD, the NT and WA.

-- There is no observer coverage in QLD.
-Independent observer coverage of trawl fisheries in NT indicates interactions with sawfish, dolphins and hammerhead sharks, although it is unlikely the catch level is contributing to further declines in the populations of these species.
+- Independent observer coverage of trawl fisheries in NT indicates some bycatch of endangered or protected sawfish, dolphins and hammerhead sharks, although it is unlikely that catch levels are contributing to further declines in these species.